 Exercising with other people has numerous benefits but one of the most important is that it can be really good fun.
 You’re more likely to stick with exercise you enjoy, so why not try getting together and seeing what you can do to find your feelgood with others?

-Thomas Rothwell, physiologist at AXA Health, says: “Doing exercise with friends is great for your morale because you’re more likely to commit to taking part and feel a sense of achievement as a result.
-You’ll also feel good about yourself and motivated to do more.
+“Doing exercise with others is great for your morale, because you’re more likely to commit to taking part and feel a sense of achievement as a result,” says Thomas Rothwell, physiologist at AXA Health.